essc/clp_foss4g_workshop/source/maxent_data_prep.rst

 ..
 Note::
    The filtration of occurrences can be done depending on the resolution of your covariate raster layers.
 In this case, 1km resolution will be used.
    If you need a finer resolution for future studies, refer to image resampling section.

 5. After importing the CSV to QGIS, load the ``dem_1km.asc`` raster you created previously.
 The elevation raster will be used as reference for filtration.

 6. Use the navigation tool to move around the map and find the clustered occurrences.
-A clustered occurrence is defined as occurrence points that are within a single raster pixel.
+A clustered occurrence are 2 or more points that are within a single raster pixel.

 .. image:: images/csv_dem.png